 Camerata’s repertoire includes a wide array of styles, from baroque to contemporary, which keeps students challenged and motivated.
-Highlights of Camerata’s spring 2017 repertoire include:
+Highlights of Camerata’s fall 2017 repertoire include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.